Tuesday, May 19, 2009

 The three quilted bags below are all hand-beaded along the edge and embellished with vintage buttons.

 This weekend, I am weaving narrow bits of fabric, fibers and ribbon onto rug canvas.
 Once the canvas is prepared, I take it to my sewing machine for the first pass, which is just to hold the strips in place.
 Then the fun begins.
 Again using the sewing machine for some 'thread play', I complete the surfaces and then assemble the parts.
 I'll have some images to show soon.
+The bag pattern is free and downloadable from Kwik Sew, #5001.

 It is a simple little purse that offers a lot of scope for the imagination (a la Anne of Green Gables).